Dell Inspiron laptops: Rebadging

 In the past, Dell has modified some existing Inspiron machines to produce computers of higher or lower quality.
-For instance, several Dell XPS and Inspiron models shared the same chassis for several years, and most of them had similar hardware specifications with each other, only differing with the options and features specific to each individual model.
+For instance, several Dell XPS laptops and Inspiron models shared the same chassis for several years, and most of them had similar hardware specifications with each other, only differing with the options and features specific to each individual model.

 The first-generation Inspiron XPS and Inspiron 9100 (2004) are similar models, and both of them shared the same options in processors (desktop Intel Pentium 4 HT "Prescott" or Intel Pentium 4 Extreme Edition "Gallatin"), RAM (DDR 400 MHz), hard-drives (Ultra-ATA 5400/7200 rpm), wireless cards, LCD screens (at 15.4-inches; WXGA, WSXGA+, WUXGA) and graphics cards (ATI Mobility Radeon 9700 64 MB/128 MB or ATI Mobility Radeon 9800 64 MB/128 MB), as well as using the same chassis.
 They were also very heavy laptops, weighing in at about 9.06 lb.
-In terms of their target audiences, Dell marketed the Gen 1 XPS as the "ultimate gaming machine" while the 9100 was marketed as a "desktop replacement".
-The Inspiron 9100 is essentially a rebadged Gen 1 XPS with the only difference being the LCD panel.
-While both models supports a 15.4" Samsung LCD, only the later models of the 9100 (with a 3.2 GHz CPU) use an identical LCD screen as the Gen 1 XPS with resolutions up to 1920×1200 (Dell Part #s 7T774/W3866) whereas previous Inspiron 9100s (with a 2.8-3.0 GHz CPU) used a different LCD screen with resolutions of up to 1280×800 (Dell Part # Y0316).
+In terms of their target audiences, Dell marketed the 1st-gen XPS as the "ultimate gaming machine" while the 9100 was marketed as a "desktop replacement".
+The Inspiron 9100 is essentially a rebadged 1st-gen XPS with the only difference being the LCD panel.
+While both models supports a 15.4" Samsung LCD, only the later models of the 9100 (with a 3.2 GHz CPU) use an identical LCD screen as the 1st-gen XPS with resolutions up to 1920×1200 (Dell Part #s 7T774/W3866) whereas previous Inspiron 9100s (with a 2.8-3.0 GHz CPU) used a different LCD screen with resolutions of up to 1280×800 (Dell Part # Y0316).

-The second-generation Inspiron XPS (rebranded XPS M170 with GeForce Go 7800 GTX GPU) and Inspiron 9300 (2005) were also similar models, both sharing the same hardware and chassis as with the previous Gen 1 Inspiron XPS and Inspiron 9100 but had their processors changed to mobile ones (the desktop Pentium 4 processors were replaced with the less-hot, lower-clocked and more power-efficient Pentium M processors) and were made lighter than prior models, being reduced to about 8.6 lb.
+The second-generation Inspiron XPS (rebranded XPS M170 with GeForce Go 7800 GTX GPU) and Inspiron 9300 (2005) were also similar models, both sharing the same hardware and chassis as with the previous 1st-gen Inspiron XPS and Inspiron 9100 but had their processors changed to mobile ones (the desktop Pentium 4 processors were replaced with the less-hot, lower-clocked and more power-efficient Pentium M processors) and were made lighter than prior models, being reduced to about 8.6 lb.
 The new models were also part of the Intel Centrino platform-marketing brand, with the two laptops being based on the Sonoma platform.
 The main differences between the two are the graphics cards, which on the XPS used NVIDIA GeForce Go 6800 Ultra/7800 GTX GPUs whereas the Inspiron 9300 used ATI Mobility Radeon X300 GPUs in the base models.
 Both models featured a 17" LCD screen with the Inspiron 9300 using a slightly lower resolution screen than the XPS with resolutions of up to 1440×900.